+Start-Up Actions

-- 1. Obtain and wear vest or position identifier, if available. - \\\\2.
-Check with Operations Chief for assignment to Request Gate or Release Gate. - 3.
-Obtain necessary equipment and forms from Logistics. - 4.
+Obtain and wear vest or position identifier, if available.
+Check with Operations Chief for assignment to Request Gate or Release Gate.
+Obtain necessary equipment and forms from Logistics.
 Secure area against unauthorized access.
-Mark gates with signs. - \\\\5.
+Mark gates with signs.
 Set up Request Gate at the main student access gate.
-Use alphabetical grouping signs to organize parent requests. - \\\\6.
-Have Student Release Forms available for parents outside of fence at Request Gate.
-Assign volunteers to assist. - \\\\7.
-Set up Release Gate some distance from Request Gate.
-Operational

-Duties

-- \\\\1.
-Follow procedures outlined below to ensure the safe reunification of students with their parents or guardians. - 2.
-Refer all requests for information to the District Public Information Officer.
-Do not spread rumors! - \\\3.
-If volunteers arrive to help, send those with Disaster Volunteer badges with photo I.D. to Logistics.
-If they are not registered (do not have badges), direct them to a branch library to register.

-Procedures

-- \\\\1.
-Requesting adult fills out Student Release Form, gives it to staff member, and shows identification. - \\\\2.
-Staff verifies identification, pulls Emergency Card from file, and verifies that the requester is listed on the card. - \\\\3.
-Staff instructs the requester to proceed to the Release Gate. - \\\4.
-If there are two copies of the Emergency Cards (one at each gate), staff files the Emergency Card in the Out Box.
-If there is only one copy, runner takes the card with the Student Release Form, and staff files a blank card with the student's name on it in the Out Box. - \\\\5.
+Use alphabetical grouping signs Have Student Release Forms available for parents outside of fence at Request Gate.
+As Set up Release Gate some distance from Request Gate.
+Operational Duties Follow procedures outlined below to ensure the safe reunification of students with the Refer all requests for information to the District Public Information Officer.
+Do.
+15 Volunteers arrive to help, send those with Disaster Volunteer badges with photo I.D. registered (do not have badges), direct them to a branch library to register. not spread rumors!
+Procedures Requesting adult fills out Student Release Form, gives it to staff member, and shows it Staff verifies identification, pulls Emergency Card from file, and verifies that the requeste Staff instructs the requester to proceed to the Release Gate.
+If there are two copies of the Emergency Cards (one at each gate), staff files the Emergency only one copy, runner takes the card with the Student Release Form, and staff file name on it in the Out Box. r is listed on the card. ncy Card in the Out Box.
+If there is 5.
 Runner takes form(s) to the designated classroom.
-If Student is with Class

-- \\\\1.
-Runner shows Student Release Form to the teacher. - \\\\2.
-Teacher marks box, "Sent with Runner". - 3.
-If appropriate, teacher sends parent copy of first aid form with the runner. - 4.
-Runner walks student(s) to Release Gate. - \\\\5.
-Runner hands paperwork to release personnel. - \\\\6.
+If Student is with Class Runner shows Student Release Form to the teacher.
+Teacher marks box, "Sent with Runner".
+If appropriate, teacher sends parent copy of first aid form with the runner.
+Runner walks student(s) to Release Gate.
+Runner hands paperwork to release personnel.
 Release staff match student to requester, verify proof of identification, ask requester to fill out and sign the lower portion of Student Release Form, and release student.
-Parents are given the Notice of First Aid Care Given, if applicable.

-If Student is not with the Class

-- Teacher makes appropriate notation on Student Release Form: "Absent" if student was never in school that day.
-"First Aid" if student is in Medical Treatment area. - "Missing" if student was in school but now cannot be located. - \\\\2.
-Runner takes Student Release Form to CP. - \\\\3.
-CP verifies student location if known and directs runner accordingly. - \\\\4.
-If runner is retrieving multiple students and one or more are missing, walk available students to Release Gate before returning "Missing" forms to CP for verification. - \\\\5.
-Parent should be notified of missing student status and escorted to crisis counselor. - \\\\\6.
-If student is in first aid, parent should be escorted to Medical Treatment Area. - 7.
-If student was marked absent, parent will be notified by staff member.
-Closing

-- 1. At the direction of the Operations Chief, return equipment and unused supplies to Logistics. - 2.
-Complete all paperwork and turn into the Documentation Unit.
+Parents are given the Notice o applicable.
+If Student is not with the Class 1.
+Teacher makes appropriate notation on StudentRelease Form: " Absent " if student was never in school that day. " First Aid " if student is in Medical Treatment area. " Missing " if student was in school but now cannot be located.
+2. Runner takes Student Release Form to CP.
+3. CP verifies student location if known and directs runner accordingly.4.
+If runner is retrieving multiple students and one or more are missing, walk available st tudents to Release Gate hefore returning "Missing" forms to CP forverification. tauchts to herease date before 5.
+Parent should be notified of missing student status and escorted to crisis counselor.6.
+If student is in first aid, parent should be escorted to Medical Treatment Area.
+Down 1.
+At the direction of the Operations Chief, return equipment and unused supplies to Log2.
+Complete all paperwork and turn into the Documentation Unit. gistics.